ikutsia/jobna/JOB_FEED_SETUP.md

 # Job Feed Aggregator Setup Guide

-This guide explains how to set up the RSS feed aggregator functionality that currently fetches jobs from ReliefWeb and DevJobsIndo (UN Jobs remains optional but is often blocked by Cloudflare; other sources can be re-enabled once stable feeds are available).
+This guide explains how to set up the RSS feed aggregator functionality that currently fetches jobs from ReliefWeb, DevJobsIndo, and Remote OK (UN Jobs remains optional but is often blocked by Cloudflare; other sources can be re-enabled once stable feeds are available).
 DevJobsIndo currently exposes its feed over HTTP only—HTTPS requests fail because the SSL certificate is misconfigured.

 ## 🏗️ Architecture